tempura-san/DumpFlash/README.md

 # DumpFlash

+This is a fork of [https://github.com/ohjeongwook/DumpFlash](https://github.com/ohjeongwook/DumpFlash) that tries to be linted & Py3 compatible.

+Original README follows:

 DumpFlash is a tool to retrieve and write Flash data to the physical NAND Flash memory or virtual image file.
 Various operations like ECC check and on-image pattern recognition, extraction and rewriting for u-Boot bootloader and JFFS2 file system are supported.

 ## Prerequisites